Frequently Asked Questions

 - you are an undocumented immigrant living in the U.S.

-- you were uninsured for no more than 2 consecutive months during the year
+- you were only uninsured for less than 3 consecutive months during the year

 - your income is too low to be required to file a tax return

 - you earn too much to qualify for Medicaid, but not enough to qualify for health insurance subsidies, and reside in a state that did not expand Medicaid

 - you experienced a hardship which prevented you from acquiring health insurance

 How can I apply for an exemption?

 eSmart Tax’s Affordable Care Act Health Exemptions Guide can help you complete an application for a coverage exemption.
 If you qualify, some exemption may take approximately 2-8 weeks to receive an Exemption Certificate Number (ECN) from the Health Insurance Marketplace.
 Your ECN is needed to file for some exemptions on your taxes.

 Are businesses required to offer insurance to employees?

 Yes, businesses with 50 more full-time employees are required to offer insurance to employees.
 Businesses that do not offer insurance coverage to employees could face tax penalties.
 Smaller businesses, or businesses that do not meet the threshold requirement for full-time employees, are not required to offer health insurance to employees.